aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to PPSX" h2="Export XPS to PPSX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to PPSX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSX.
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert XPS to PPSX within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a powerful set of tools for manipulating and converting documents, images, and other file formats.

+The process of converting XPS to PPSX begins with Aspose.PDF for Java.
+This API allows developers to export XPS documents to PPTX, which is the native PowerPoint format.
+Once the XPS document has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to PPSX.
+Aspose.Slides for Java is a PowerPoint Processing API that provides a comprehensive set of features for manipulating and converting PowerPoint documents.

+Using Aspose.Total for Java, developers can easily convert XPS to PPSX with just a few lines of code.
+This suite of APIs provides a powerful set of tools for manipulating and converting documents, images, and other file formats.
+It is a great choice for developers who need to quickly and easily convert XPS to PPSX within any Java J2SE, J2EE, or J2ME application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}